-- a) Throttle Systems/Controls The throttle-return springs shall be attached at the fuel control, carburetor, or injector controls, as well as on the foot pedal in the Cockpit. - b) The springs must be of sufficient strength to provide immediate shut-off in an emergency. - c) All ball sockets shall be safety-wired or taped.

-- d) No setting fuel control to ground idle minimum.
+- a) Throttle Systems/Controls The throttle-return springs shall be attached at the fuel control, carburetor, or injector controls, as well as on the foot pedal in the Cockpit. - b) The springs must be of sufficient strength to provide immediate shut-off in an emergency. - c) All ball sockets shall be safety-wired or taped. - d) No setting fuel control to ground idle minimum.
 Throttle must work in such a way that when ground idle detent is in off position; throttle springs shall pull fuel control arms to off position. - e) There shall be one throttle cable connected from the foot pedal in the Cockpit to the turbine Engine fuel control unit.
 This cable shall connect to the N1 throttle lever only on the fuel control unit.
-The power turbine N2 throttle lever shall be fixed [lock wired] in a set position at all times. - f) Toe straps, or a totally enclosed toe area on the foot petals in the Cockpit shall be prohibited.
+The power turbine N2 throttle lever shall be fixed [lock wired] in a set position at all times. - f) For piston-powered Boats with aircraft engines, the mixture control shall be aft in the OFF position. - g) Toe straps, or a totally enclosed toe area on the foot petals in the Cockpit shall be prohibited.